Multiplicity and regularity of periodic solutions for a class of degenerate semilinear wave equations: Introduction

 In Section 2: We construct the map $H$ whose energy is bounded independenlty of $\beta$.
 This is the main novelty of the paper which leads to the compactness needed to show the existence of classical solutions.

 In Section 3 we adapt the arguments of \cite{R78} and \cite{R84} to end the proof.
 First we show that $u(\beta)$ is a classical solution of the modified equation (\ref{mpapier}) then we obtain a $C^0$ estimate for $w(\beta)$.
 This is followed by a $C^0$ on $v(\beta)$, and the existence of a $C^0$-solution $u$ is proved.
 We then use the bootstrapping argument in \cite{R78} to prove the existence of classical solutions.
-The multiplicity is deduced by noticing the lower estimates on the critical values $c_n^m(\delta)$ go to infinity as $n\rightarrow\infty$.\\ Functional $I_\beta$:\\ We define the functional $I_\beta $: \be I_\beta(u)=\int_Q[\frac{1}{2}(u_t^2-u_x^2-\beta v_t^2)-\frac{1}{s+1}|u|^{s+1}-f(x,t)u]dxdt. \ee We seek time-periodic solutions satisfying Dirichlet boundary conditions so we seek functions $u\in\R$ with expansions of the form
+The multiplicity is deduced by noticing the lower estimates on the critical values $c_n^m(\delta)$ go to infinity as $n\rightarrow\infty$.\\ Functional $I_\beta$:\\ We define the functional $I_\beta $: \be I_\beta(u)=\int_Q[\frac{1}{2}(u_t^2-u_x^2-\beta v_t^2)-\frac{1}{s+1}|u|^{s+1}-fu]dxdt, \ee the domain $Q=[0,\pi]\times[0,2\pi]$.
+We seek time-periodic solutions satisfying Dirichlet boundary conditions so we seek functions $u\in\R$ with expansions of the form

 and define the function space